SP

 This is one of Monzo's strongest features and the reason I always take it travelling.

 Card payments: no foreign transaction fees.
 You get the Mastercard exchange rate, which is consistently close to the mid-market rate.
-I've used Monzo in Europe, the US, and Southeast Asia — the rate has always been fair.
+I've used Monzo in Europe, the US, and Southeast Asia.
+The rate has always been fair.

 ATM withdrawals: unlimited and free within the EEA.
 Outside the EEA, the first £200/month is free, then Monzo charges 3%.
 For most trips this is fine.
 If you're withdrawing large amounts of cash in non-EEA countries regularly, Starling or Chase may be better choices.